kkrick-sdsu/k8s-recipes/README.md

 - Using your local machine

 Using JupyterHub on VERNE is an attractive choice when first approaching Kubernetes and kubectl because it is pre-configured and allows for a short time-to-productivity.
 However, it does come with limitations chief of which is not being able to use the port-forwarding command.
-If one of the recipes calls for port-forwarding, it will be listed in the ingredients section.
+If one of the recipes calls for any command that requires kubectl to run locally, it will be listed in the ingredients section.

 Once you are familiar with kubectl, we recommend downloading it and installing it on your local machine.